meegpipe/meegpipe/tutorials/klaus/+tutorial_klaus/part1.md

 myPhysObj = physioset.physioset
 ````

-The `physioset.` is necessary because the _physioset_ class definition as
+The `physioset.` is necessary because the _physioset_ class definition is
-well as other related classes and functions are contained within the
+contained within the [physioset package][physiosetpkg].
+If you don't know
-[physioset package][physiosetpkg].
-If you don't know what a MATLAB package
+ what a MATLAB package is, please take a look at the
-is, please take a look at the [documentation][matlabpkg].
-An equivalent
+[documentation][matlabpkg].
+An equivalent way to create an empty
-way to create an empty _physioset_ is:
+ _physioset_ is:

 ````matlab
 % Tell MATLAB that when we write physioset, we mean: physioset.physioset